splynx/docs/files/en/configuration/network/netflow_accounting/netflow_accounting.md

 | **V9-template-refresh:**  | Number of packets after which template is sent.
 Only for NetFlow v9 default is 20. |
 | **V9-template-timeout:**  | If template has not been sent, send it after this value.
 Default is 1800.  |

-Traffic-Flow supports the following NetFlow **versions:**:
+Traffic-Flow supports the following NetFlow **versions:**

 - `version 1` - the first version of NetFlow data format, do not use it, unless you have to;
 - `version 5` - in addition to version 1, version 5 has possibility to include BGP AS and flow sequence number information.
 Currently RouterOS does not include BGP AS numbers;
-- `version 9` - a new format which can be extended with new fields and record types thank's to its template-style design.
+- `version 9` - a new format which can be extended with new fields and record types due to its template-style design.

 Under `IP → Traffic Flow`, click on **Status** tab, it should show the *Finished* and *Active* flows as seen below: